QubesOS/qubes-doc/managing-os/templates/archlinux.md

           Key fingerprint = D85E E12F 9678 51CC F433  515A 2043 E7AC C183 3B9C
     uid                          Olivier MEDOC (Qubes-OS signing key) <o_medoc@yahoo.fr>

+## Installation

+A prebuilt template is available only for Qubes 3.2.
+Before Qubes 3.2, it should be compiled from source as described in [building-archlinux-template](/doc/building-archlinux-template/).

+    [user@dom0 ~]$ sudo qubes-dom0-update --enablerepo=qubes-templates-community qubes-template-archlinux

+## Binary packages activation

 The update repository is disabled when you install (signed) template package.
 You can however choose to trust it by registering it into pacman.

 Enable the repository by running the following command:

     # mv /etc/pacman.d/99-qubes-repository-3.2.disabled /etc/pacman.d/99-qubes-repository-3.2.conf

-Then you need to install and sign the public GPG key of the package maintainer:
+Then you need to install and sign the public GPG key of the package maintainer (note that accessing to GPG servers requires to temporarily disable the firewall in your template):

     # pacman-key --recv-key 2043E7ACC1833B9C
     # pacman-key --finger 2043E7ACC1833B9C